ahmed-debbech/Tic-Tac-Toe/README.md

 Clone this repo and a `make` command will compile the project from source and excute it.\
  IMPORTANT: YOU HAVE TO INSTALL [SDLv1.2](https://www.libsdl.org/).
 LIBRARIES IN ORDER TO RUN THE CODE PROPERLY!\
 * From Binary:
- 1) Download the executable for Windows from the releases section.
+ 1) Download the executable for Windows from the releases section or from [here](http://bit.ly/2VyYirF).
  2) Unzip the file and double click the "Tic Tac Toe.exe".\
  IMPORTANT: DO NOT REPLACE, COPY OR DELETE ANYTHING FROM THE FOLDER.
 ## Contributing